 You can also take the dates for the New Zealand Public Holidays into account when planning a visit.
 For 2014-2015, these dates are:

 And finally, people working in each New Zealand province also get a day off each year; these are called the Anniversary Day Holidays.
 You can also find these dates on the web site mentioned above.

 The main thing to note about holidays in New Zealand is that during the Christmas and New Year period, almost all businesses shut down for a couple of weeks, so you’ve got this massive amount of New Zealanders who are on holiday in December and January.
 It can get very crowded then in some areas, especially where there’s water (beaches and lakes), because Kiwis enjoy water activities a lot.

-May and June can be seen as low season in New Zealand.
+May and early June can be seen as low season in New Zealand.
 People don’t travel as much, so business slows down.
 You can find the best rates at hotels and motels during this time of the year.

 The most expensive months are obviously summer during the peak tourist season.
 Booking way in advance is then recommended.
 And don’t be surprised if you’re asked to pay part of your reservation in advance.
 Most businesses here in New Zealand are small businesses (of 1 to 10 people), so they can be hit hard by cancellations, which is why some request advance (partial) payment.

 Another thing to note is that accommodation can be slightly more expensive on Public Holidays, such as Christmas, Easter, etc.

 Personally, autumn and winter are my two favorite seasons to go on a holiday in New Zealand, mainly because of the colorful scenery in autumn and the snow on the mountains in winter.